akihikodaki/dts/test_plans/pmd_test_plan.rst

 Case config::

-   For FVL40g, if test 16 Byte Descriptor, need to be configured with the "-Dc_args=-DRTE_LIBRTE_I40E_16BYTE_RX_DESC" option at compile time.
+   For Intel® Ethernet Converged Network Adapter XL710-QDA2, if test 16 Byte Descriptor, need to be configured with the "-Dc_args=-DRTE_LIBRTE_I40E_16BYTE_RX_DESC" option at compile time.

-   For CVL25G, if test 16 Byte Descriptor, need to be configured with the "-Dc_args=-DRTE_LIBRTE_ICE_16BYTE_RX_DESC" option at compile time.
+   For Intel® Ethernet Network Adapter E810-XXVDA4, if test 16 Byte Descriptor, need to be configured with the "-Dc_args=-DRTE_LIBRTE_ICE_16BYTE_RX_DESC" option at compile time.

 Test Case: Packet Checking